 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy

+If you know someone who likes to use an apron while they cook, you will love this tea towel apron tutorial.
+It’s easy to make, and you can use some of your scrap fabric to decorate the bottom in the shape of houses.
 This project uses a white tea towel or flour sack measuring 28 inches by 28 inches.
 I had a couple left over from the handwritten family tea towel project, and thought the size worked perfectly for an apron.

 You’ve seen many of these fabrics on other projects here, like the fabric bowl covers, sore muscle bags and scented padded hangers.
 Any scrap fabric would work.
 Just cut out shapes and have fun creating different sized houses and buildings to fill the space.